gabriel-rosa/gabriel-rosa.github.io/_posts/2021-05-26-exporting-a-render-with-transparency-in-a-way-that-supports-blending.md

 ---
 published: true
 ---
 Recently I ran into an interesting issue at work which led to a pretty neat solution.
-The renderer I was working with was capable of exporting the contents of the viewport to an image by rendering them to a buffer and saving the resulting color and alpha to disk.
-There was an issue with this approach though: if the background was fully transparent (black background with $$\alpha = 0$$) and some of the rendered meshes were semi-transparent, the resulting image would not look correct if it was later blended with anything other than a black layer.
-If we embedded the image in a document with a white background, for instance, the result would look very strange.
+The renderer I was working with is capable of exporting the contents of the viewport to an image by rendering them to a buffer and saving the resulting color and alpha to disk.
+There is an issue with this approach though: if the background is fully transparent (black background with $$\alpha = 0$$) and some of the rendered meshes are semi-transparent, the resulting image will not look correct if it is later blended with anything other than a black layer.
+If we embed the image in a document with a white background, for instance, the result will look very strange.

 ![Alpha blending with the over operator]({{site.baseurl}}/img/over_operator.png)